M3SOulu/SDGcentrality/README.md

 ## License

-All generated data is provided under Creative Commons 4.0 Attribution License.
+All generated data is provided under [Creative Commons 4.0 Attribution License](DATA_LICENSE).

-All scripts are provided under the MIT License.
+All scripts are provided under the [MIT License](SCRIPT_LICENSE).

-All the analysed projects must be used in accordance with their respective licenses.
+All the analysed projects must be used in accordance with their respective licenses (shared in each project when applicable).

 ## Preparation and installation